Healthy Gait

 After a while, you'll find that the gait controller will become more robust against perturbations.
 Note that we have increased the simulation time 30 seconds: can you think of a reason why?

-To simulate walking on ice, we need to adjust the friction defined in the contact force.
-For this tutorial, we have created a separate model in which we have done exactly that (see Tutorials/data/Human0914Ice.osim
+To simulate walking on a slippery slope, we need to adjust the friction defined in the contact force.
+For this tutorial, we have created a separate model in which we have done exactly that (see Tutorials/data/H0914MSS_osim3.osim

-The tags to look for are called static_friction
+The items that have changed are called static_friction

 .